 is available for public meetings, functions, and is available for

 hire.
-The Seaman Avenue Playground is managed for us by SCDC but
+The Seaman Avenue Playground is upmost in our minds at present

-of rejuvenating this.
-The Town council also has several sub-committees
+will be in place before Christmas.
+The Town council also has several

 The Town council supports a wide range